KSomkul/Predicting_Product_Conversion/README.md

 ## Data

-This data contained socio-economic, demographic and clinical information from 45,000 U.S. diabetic patients of a diabetes supply company in year 2019.
+This data contained socio-economic, demographic and clinical information of 48,866 U.S. diabetic patients from a diabetes supply company.

 ## Methodology